 The following Employment Tax guidance note Produced by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

 Most employers will make payments to employees in relation to business travel.
 Among the most common payments in relation to business travel are fuel and mileage payments.
-If an employer does not reimburse these amounts, then the employee will be able to claim a deduction for qualifying amounts on his P87 or through their tax return (see the Expenses guidance note).
+If an employer does not reimburse these amounts, then the employee will be able to claim a deduction for qualifying amounts on a P87 or through their tax return (see the Expenses guidance note).

-Business travel includes journeys needed in order to carry out the duties of employment or journeys in relation to necessary attendance; it specifically excludes commuting.
+Business travel includes journeys an employee needs to make in order to carry out the duties of employment or journeys in relation to necessary attendance; it specifically excludes commuting.
 For further consideration of what constitutes business travel, please refer to the Travel expenses and Subsistence expenses guidance notes.

 Payments to employees in respect of fuel are generally made in one of two ways:

 lump sum payments

 Mileage-related payments are typically calculated by reference to mileage and are known as either: